wallycoding/corelab-web-challenge/README.md

 Try to show us all the skills you have, the more you do and care about the code, the more we get impressed.
 That's your **CHANCE**.

 ### Mobile Layout
-The Mobile Layout can be found here: https://shorturl.ae/NTyff
+The Mobile Layout can be found here: [Click here to open](https://www.figma.com/proto/dyFh21QocdwZXOEbQLO47e/Untitled?node-id=2%3A2&starting-point-node-id=2%3A2)
 ### Desktop Layout
-The Desktop Layout can be found here: https://shorturl.ae/xEIEo
+The Desktop Layout can be found here: [Click here to open](https://www.figma.com/proto/YQW8HWNKcLOJueJvTOdBia/Untitled?node-id=2%3A2&starting-point-node-id=2%3A2)

 ### Backend
 Repository: